porsager/postgres/README.md

     : postgres();
 ```

+For more information regarding `ssl` with `postgres`, check out the [Node.js documentation for tls](https://nodejs.org/dist/latest-v10.x/docs/api/tls.html#tls_new_tls_tlssocket_socket_options).

 ### Multi host connections - High Availability (HA)

-Connection uri strings with multiple hosts works like in [`psql multiple host uris`](https://www.postgresql.org/docs/13/libpq-connect.html#LIBPQ-MULTIPLE-HOSTS)
+Multiple connection strings can be passed to `postgres()` in the form of `postgres('postgres://localhost:5432,localhost:5433', ...)`.
+This works the same as native the `psql` command.
+Read more at [multiple host uris](https://www.postgresql.org/docs/13/libpq-connect.html#LIBPQ-MULTIPLE-HOSTS)

-Connecting to the specified hosts/ports will be tried in order, and on a successfull connection retries will be reset.
+Connections will be attempted in order of the specified hosts/ports, and on a successfully connection retries will be reset.
 This ensures that hosts can come up and down seamless to your application.

 If you specify `target_session_attrs: 'primary'` or `PGTARGETSESSIONATTRS=primary` Postgres.js will only connect to a the primary host allowing for zero down time failovers.

 ### Auto fetching of array types

-When Postgres.js first connects to the database it automatically fetches array type information.
+Postgres.js will automatically fetch table/array-type information when it first connects to a database.

 If you have revoked access to `pg_catalog` this feature will no longer work and will need to be disabled.

-You can disable fetching array types by setting `fetch_types` to `false` when creating an instance.
+You can disable this feature by setting `fetch_types` to `false`.

 ### Environment Variables for Options